 Situations like these-invalid records, multiple children where a single value is expected, and mangled lists-provided the initial motivation for equipping a straightforward "tree-merging" synchronization algorithm with schema information.
 Fortunately, in all of these examples, the step that breaks the structural invariant can be detected by a simple, local, domain test.
 In the first example, where the algorithm removed the home, work, and org children, the algorithm tests if $\{name, email\}$ is in doms(C).
-Similarly, in the second example, where both replicas changed the first name to a different value, the algorithm tests if {Maggie, Megan} is in doms(V).
-In the example involving the tree under email, the algorithm tests if the domain {meg@s.com, pref, alts} is in doms(E).
-Finally, in the example where both replicas updated the list of other names, it tests whether {tail, nil} is in doms(VL).
+Similarly, in the second example, where both replicas changed the first name to a different value, the algorithm tests if $\{Maggie, Megan\}$ is in doms(V).
+In the example involving the tree under email, the algorithm tests if the domain $\{meg@s.com, pref, alts\}$ is in doms(E).
+Finally, in the example where both replicas updated the list of other names, it tests whether $\{tail,nil\}$ is in doms(VL).
 All of these local tests fail and so the synchronizer halts with a schema domain conflict at the appropriate path in each case, ensuring that the results are valid according to the schema.

-Next we further explore the strengths (and weaknesses) of our algorithm by studying its behavior on the structures used in address books.
+In the remainder of the section, we further explore the strengths (and weaknesses) of our approach by examining the behavior of our algorithm on the structures that are used in address books.

-Values.
-The simplest structures in our address books, string values, are represented as trees with a single child that leads to the empty tree and described by $\{\{\{\}\}\}$ .
-When we synchronize two non-missing trees using this schema, there are three possible cases: (1) if either of a or b is identical to o then the algorithm set the results equal to the other replica; (2) if a and b are identical to each other but different to o then the algorithm preserves the equality; (3) if a and b are both different from o and each other then the algorithm reaches a schema domain conflict.
-That is, the algorithm enforces atomic updates to values.
+Values The simplest structures in our address books, string values, are represented as trees with a single child that leads to the empty tree and described by ![{}].
+When we synchronize two non-missing trees using this schema, there are three possible cases: (1) if either of a or b is identical to o then the algorithm set the results equal to the other replica; (2) if a and b are identical to each other but different to b then the algorithm preserves the equality; (3) if b and b are both different from b and each other then the algorithm reaches a schema domain conflict.
+That is, the algorithm enforces b example, given these three trees representing value sets: $o = \{ meg@s.com \}$, $a = \{ ms@c.edu, meg.smith@cs.c.edu \}$, and $b = \{ meg@s.com, meg.smith@cs.c.edu \}$.
+The synchronizer propagates the deletion of meg@s.com and the addition of two new children, ms@c.edu and meg.smith@cs.c.edu, yielding $a' = b' = \{ ms@c.edu, meg.smith@cs.c.edu \}$, as expected.

-Sets.
-Sets can be represented as bushes-nodes with many children, each labeled with the key of an element in the set-e.g., for sets of values, this structure is described by the schema \[{}].
+Sets Sets can be represented as bushes-nodes with many children, each labeled with the key of an element in the set-e.g., for sets of values, this structure is described by the schema $[{}]$.
 When synchronizing two sets of values, the synchronization algorithm never reaches a schema conflict; it always produces a valid result, combining the additions and deletions of values from a and b.
-For example, given these three trees representing value sets: $o = \{meg@s.com\}, a = \{meg@c.edu, meg.smith@cs.c.edu\}$ , and $b = \{meg@s.com, meg.smith@cs.c.edu\}$ The synchronizer propagates the deletion of meg@s.com and the addition of two new children, ms@c.edu and meg.smith@cs.c.edu, yielding $a' = b' = \{meg@c.edu, meg.smith@cs.c.edu\}$ , as expected.
+For